What Is CCPA? California Privacy Laws and How They Protect Consumers

-The CCPA protects California residents and their data when it is provided to companies.
+The California Consumer Privacy Act (CCPA) protects California residents and their data when provided to companies.
 The legislation is a set of individual rights and business obligations to protect personal data.
-Signed into law in 2018, the CCPA went into effect January 1, 2020.
+Signed into law in 2018, the CCPA went into effect on January 1, 2020.

 If you live in California or collect data from California residents for your business, here’s what you need to know about the CCPA and how to comply.